brianhie/secure-dti/docs/demo.md

 # Secure DTI Demo

-This tutorial walks through the steps outlined in `demo.sh` and gives a good overview of all stages of the Secure DTI pipeline.
-Read on!
+This tutorial walks through the steps outlined in `demo.sh` and gives an overview of all stages of the Secure DTI pipeline.

 ## Data set

-We created a very small drug-target interaction data set by subsampling three very different drug targets from the much larger [STITCH data set](http://stitch.embl.de/): ABL1, a tyrosine kinase target for chronic myeloid leukemia; HMGCR, the rate limiting enzyme in cholesterol synthesis; and OPRM1, the mu 1 opioid receptor.
+We created a small drug-target interaction data set based on three different drug targets from the [STITCH data set](http://stitch.embl.de/): ABL1, a tyrosine kinase target for chronic myeloid leukemia; HMGCR, the rate limiting enzyme in cholesterol synthesis; and OPRM1, the mu 1 opioid receptor.

 For each of the above targets, we picked 33 chemicals (34 for ABL1) with the most confident interactions to get to 100 total positive interactions.
 This data is put in `demo_data`: